Healthdirect Free Australian health advice you can count on.

 Key facts

-• There are many different types of mental illness, and each type has a different set of symptoms.
+• There are multiple types of mental illness — each has different symptoms that may impact you differently.

 What is mental illness?

-A mental illness is a health issue.
-It can affect your thoughts, mood, or behaviour.
-It can impact the way you perceive the world around you.
+A mental illness is a health issue that can affect your thoughts, mood and behaviour.
+A mental health issue can affect the way you see and interact with the world around you.

-Each year, about 1 in every 5 Australians will experience a mental illness.
-Almost half the population has experienced a mental health disorder at some time in their life.
+Almost 1 in 2 Australians will experience a mental health disorder at some time in their life.

 What are the types of mental illness?